A group from a map and orbit equivalence: Construction of a group from the map

-The connect the dot construction is simple enougth and we could stop here.
-We give more precisions that will be needed latter in the construction.
+The connect-the-dots construction is simple enough and we could stop here.
+We give more precision that will be needed later.
 Let $X$ and $Y$ be two disjoint intervals of $S^1$, we denote $\partial^{\pm} X$ the two boundary points of $X$, where the indices $\pm $ refer to the orientation of the interval.
 Let $\textrm{Diff}^+ (X,Y)$ be the space of orientation preserving diffeomorphisms from $X$ to $Y$.
-Let $\alpha, \beta \in \mathbb{R}$ and $\dd g$ be the derivative of $g$, we define:
+Let $a,b \in \mathbb{R}^+$ and $\dd g$ be the derivative of $g$, we define: